CoinCheung/gdGPT/README.md

 ```yaml
     use_flash_attn: true
 ```
 Please be aware that not all gpus are supported by flash attention.
 For instance, until 2023.8, you cannot use flash attention on v100 gpus.
-Also, in this repo, you can only use flash attention with llama models but not bloom models.
+Also, in this repo, you can only use flash attention with llama models but not bloom models.<br>
+As for baichuan and chatglm, they use pytorch attention api, so we do not need to care about this flash-attention option for them.<br>

 (3) zero-offload
 zero-offload moves parts of gpu memory into cpu memory and then free the gpu memory to save space on gpus.
 When the contents in the cpu memory is needed, they will be transferred back to gpu.
 This method will introduce overhead of communication between gpu memory and cpu memory, and in most occasions will slow down training.
 Same as grad-checkingpoint, this is also a method of trading speed with memory.
 If you want to try this method, you can set the option in `configs/ds_config_pp.yml`: